 No matter how long you spend in your RV, storage space is always at a premium.
-If you plan on full timing, you may consider your storage space a top priority.
-This is usually because you will be bringing far more clothes, items, and food along with you on your journey.
+If you plan on full-timing, storage space will likely be a top priority.
+This is usually because you’ll be bringing clothes, items, and food along with you on your journey.
 Some full-timers enjoy finding RVs with wardrobes and large closets as it means plenty of interior storage.

 Some RVs or travel trailers may even have pantries in the kitchen, leading to ample food storage, ideal for full-time needs.
-RVs always have a decent amount of exterior storage, though this is most useful for outdoor gear or things that you don’t need each and every day.
-The location of your storage space is key to living peacefully in an RV full-time, and knowing where everything is!
+RVs always have a decent amount of exterior storage, though this is most useful for outdoor gear or things that aren’t needed every day.
+The location of storage space is key to living peacefully in an RV full-time, and knowing where everything is!

 Some travel trailers, especially fifth wheels, can reach nearly 50 feet in length, which may be too long for many locales.
 Choosing a shorter travel trailer may mean less interior living, but it could maximize your outdoor adventures.
 However, if you don’t plan on traveling very much or are comfortable camping in very specific locations, then having more space may feel right for you.

 You may not be very concerned about internet access if you don’t work from home or don’t plan on using the internet beyond checking the occasional email.
 However, it may be beneficial to have WiFi onboard while you travel for streaming and internet entertainment.

 Keep in mind your WiFi may not work in every single place you camp; often, cell signals, and remoteness play a huge part in this.
 Having a router will only do so much if there’s no internet access to be found in the middle of nowhere.
 But then again, I think it’s quite nice to switch off from time to time!
 Since there are studies linking increased screen time with lower mental health, having no signal provides the ideal opportunity for some healing time in nature with loved ones.